GetTheAudience/documentation/docs/tutorial-basics/engaging-with-an-audience.md

 **GetTheAudience will open Twitter** for you, right **on that tweet or person**, so that you can join the conversation right away!

 ![Screenshot: Engaging with an audience](/img/tutorial/engaging-with-an-audience.png)

+## Learning more by creating a persona

+A “Persona” is a fictional representation of an actual user of your product.
+Use them to…

+* **Drive design decisions** by taking common user needs to design a new feature
+* **Get a clear understanding** of users, in terms of goals and challenges
+* **Analyze the jobs** that this persona wants to get done with your product

+Personas can be immensely helpful, so read on, see the next page!